gradient-ai/runtime-notebooks/accelerate_nlp_test/README.md

 How many different machines will you use (use more than 1 for multi-node training)?
 [1]: 1

+Should distributed operations be checked while running for errors?
+This can avoid timeout issues but will be slower. [yes/NO]: no

+Do you wish to optimize your script with torch dynamo?[yes/NO]    :no

 Do you want to use DeepSpeed? [yes/NO]: no

 Do you want to use FullyShardedDataParallel? [yes/NO]: no

+Do you want to use Megatron-LM ? [yes/NO]: no

 How many GPU(s) should be used for distributed training?
 [1]: 2